wp-plugins/adblock-notify-by-bweb/README.txt

 * Use cookie for a better user UI
 * Cross browser detection
 * Remove settings from database on plugin uninstall
-* Multilanguage support on the admin pages (EN & FR are currently available)
+* Admin pages translatable (EN & FR are currently available)

 [CHECK OUT THE DEMO](http://b-website.com/adblock-notify-plugin-for-wordpress "Try It!")